tubackkhoa/reactjs-by-example/README.md

 ### Usage

-See individual directories for usage</br>
+See individual directories for usage

 Run a folder sample (in dev mode): **npm run chapter2**